-OPINION BY SHOGAN, J.: FILED JANUARY 16, 2015
+OPINION BY SHOGAN, J.: FILED JANUARY 05, 2016

 This is an appeal from the Adjudication of Account ("Account") by E. O'Rean Fiedler ("O'Rean") and a cross-appeal by Latisha Bitts ("Latisha").
-We affirm in part and reverse in part.
+O'Rean challenges gift checks written by her sister Latisha, who held their mother's Power of Attorney ("POA").
+We hold that when a designated POA agent writes gift checks from a principal's account, the agent is constrained by the specific gift-giving limitations listed in the POA document and the statutory requirements of the Pennsylvania Decedents, Estates and Fiduciaries Code ("Code").
+Accordingly, we affirm in part and reverse in part.